 SLIDE 19: VendorBase Intro

-In an effort to stop Vendor Email Compromise fraud, Abnormal launched VendorBase, a global, federated database of vendor and customer behaviors to stop supply chain compromise.
+In an effort to stop Vendor Email Compromise fraud, Abnormal recently launched VendorBase, a global, federated database of vendor and customer behaviors to stop supply chain compromise.

 SLIDE 19: VendorBase

 For enterprises with thousands of vendors in their supply chain, it’s a monumental challenge to have real-time insights into which ones are known risks to your organization.
 VendorBase automates this process and removes the manual burden of remediating and investigating VEC attacks from compromised vendors.
-VendorBase tracks the reputations of an organization’s vendors and customers, and improves detection accuracy of advanced social engineering attacks.
+VendorBase tracks the reputations of an organization’s vendors and customers, and improves detection and accuracy of advanced social engineering attacks.
 Benefits include: